DFE-Digital/get-into-teaching-app/app/views/content/teach-disabled-pupils-and-pupils-with-special-educational-needs.md

 ---
-title: "Teach disabled pupils and pupils with special educational needs"
+title: "Teach pupils with special educational needs and disabilities"
 description: |-
   As a qualified teacher you’ll have the opportunity to work with pupils with complex needs, no matter what setting you work in.
 date: "2021-05-07"